georgeflanagin/parsec4/README.md

 (lexeme(string('exit')) ^ lexeme(string('quit'))).result(sys.exit)
 ```

 OK, you *could* do this.
-A more usual approach inside a Python program
+A more usual approach inside a Python parsing program
 might be to define each of these results as a unique member of an
 `enum.Enum` because the value of the result is unimportant --- our program
 only needs to recognize it.
 They are usually given names in all caps